nvsaleev/bmo/README.md

 ## InfluxDB and Redis

 `InfluxDB` is a time series database that supports heavy write loads.
 It also provides monitoring and query capabilities to the pricing team.
-The dashoard is available at `http://localhost:8086/`.
+The dashoard is available at `http://localhost:8086/` username: `nvsaleev` password: `bmo_global123`.

 `Redis` is a in-memory data store that is used to store parameter configuration.
 It also supports a queue that is used push parameter updates to the pricing engine.
 To respect single resoposibility, the pricing engine updates the parameters in Redis and the BFF server has read-only access.